 Follow the UWA Guitar Studio on Facebook here

 Performances & Masterclasses

 In addition, each year students can expect to participate in: Centre Stage performances as part of the guitar ensemble, Lunchtime Concerts, Fridays@Five events, collaborations with local and national arts organisations as well as student led performances, graduations/events and recitals, and weekly performance opportunities in both guitar workshop and string workshop.
-Students also participate regularly in masterclasses by visiting national and international artists, with recent guests including Craig Ogden and Karin Schaupp.
+Students also participate regularly in masterclasses by visiting national and international artists, with recent guests including Craig Ogden, Karin Schaupp, and Josinaldo Costa.

-The Moretti Ensemble is UWA’s large guitar ensemble, performing an immense range of repertoire from the Baroque works of Vivaldi and Scarlatti to the 21st century compositions of Nigel Westlake and George Frederic Haas.
-Students also form small ensembles and collaborate with other instrumentalists and composers, allowing for a rich and varied chamber music experience.
+The Moretti Ensemble is UWA’s large guitar ensemble, performing an immense range of repertoire from the Baroque works of Vivaldi and Scarlatti to the 21st century compositions of Nigel Westlake, George Frederic Haas, Terry Riley and Steve Reich.
+Students also form small ensembles and collaborate with other instrumentalists and composers, with recent collaborations including joint concerts with percussion, wind and voice students, allowing for a rich and varied chamber music experience.